DonCharismax/testnet-vapps/submissions/defi/DonCharismax.md

 Timeline
 - PoC (2-4 weeks)
-[x] Basic functionality for generating a simple ZK proof.
+[✔] Basic functionality for generating a simple ZK proof.
-[x] SL integration for proof verification.
+[✔] SL integration for proof verification.
-[x] A working CLI tool for testing.
+[✔] A working CLI tool for testing.

 - MVP (4-8 weeks)
-[ ] Full features for more complex data types.
+[✔] Full features for more complex data types.
-[ ] A web interface for broader access.
+[✔] A web interface for broader access.
-[ ] User testing and documentation.
+[✔] User testing and documentation.

 - Innovation
 This project is unique because it provides a practical tool that directly leverages the core technology of the Soundness Layer.
 By focusing on data authentication and privacy, it serves as a critical building block for the entire ecosystem, enabling other developers to build more secure and private applications.

 - Contact
-The best way to contact me is through Discord.
-I will also share regular updates on GitHub and Discord as the project develops.
+The best way to contact me is through Discord: @charisma99 | 𝓓𝓸𝓷 𝓒𝓱𝓪𝓻𝓲𝓼𝓶𝓪 Or email: 9xdonx@gmail.com

 - Checklist before submitting:
-[x] All fields completed
+[✔] All fields completed
-[x] GitHub username matches PR author
+[✔] GitHub username matches PR author
-[x] SL integration explained
+[✔] SL integration explained
-[x] Timeline is realistic
+[✔] Timeline is realistic